 What fibre supplements should I take for IBS?

-Although it is possible to get enough fibre from food alone, it can still be a struggle for some people!
-A fibre supplement is often a great option to help give that final push toward the recommended 25-38 grams.
+Although it is possible to get enough fibre for IBS from food alone, it can still be a struggle for some people!
+A fibre supplement for IBS symptoms is often a great option to help give that final push toward the recommended 25-38 grams.

 Fibre supplements on the market are primarily made from soluble fibre; the type that creates a gel and helps to yield soft, bulky stools.
-However, the source of the fibre varies amongst products, making some more appropriate for IBS.
+However, the source of the fibre varies amongst products, making some more appropriate for IBS symptoms than others.